nf-core/smrnaseq/docs/usage.md

 ### `mirtrace_species`

-It should point to the 3 letters species used by `miRBase`.
+It should point to the 3-letter species name used by `miRBase`.

 ### miRNA related files